rom1504/img2dataset/README.md

 pip install img2dataset
 ```

+For better performance, it's highly recommended to set up a fast dns resolver, see [this section](https://github.com/rom1504/img2dataset#setting-up-a-high-performance-dns-resolver)

 ## Examples

 Example of datasets to download with example commands are available in the [dataset_examples](dataset_examples) folder.
 In particular: